 Baen Books a Science Fiction book publisher has made available for free a number of its titles in electronic format.
 Books can be read online or downloaded in a variety of eBook formats.

-The Romance book publisher, Harlequin, offers 18 free eBooks in either PDF or EPUB format. eBooks are also available for purchase.
+The Romance book publisher, Harlequin, offers free eBooks that can be read in a browser window. eBooks are also available for purchase.

 Free eBooks mostly in PDF and EXE format.
 It provides a search tool for discovering free eBooks and magazines to download.
 Free-eBooks.net requires a membership, however there are several membership levels including a free one.
 The site also supports a method of self-publishing and sharing your work online.